cusma/algonim/README.md

 AlgoNim Bet Escrow Player 1 Account:	      PUEKG6EPXF2HMUHB3GTTODXBGUXZX26YK36SJHU7X3ZPQWSKZXUZJAZT3Q AlgoNim Bet Escrow Player 2 Account:          W6YG5653UWDU4XTSK2767FHLQOTLXGRG53ZJGV6SEVTSMWOMJOAAMBGTX4

+Send 'algonim.match' file to your opponent to join the match!

 May the best win!

 ```
 The scripts generates both the `*.teal` and `*.tealc` ASC1s files and the `algonim.match` in which match's data are packed.
 The Dealer than sends `algonim.match` to the Opponent.